Eye & Vision Exams

 If this list of vision exams seems rigorous, you are right.
 The breadth and depth of these tests enable us to develop comprehensive therapy programs for our patients.

-We recommend that all children begin vision testing at least at the ages of 6 to 8 months, 3 years (prior to preschool entry) , at age 5 (the summer before kindergarten) and each year after to be proactive in assessing for good visual health and development.
-Early diagnosis of problems like Amblyopia (Lazy Eye), Convergence Insufficiency (near vision disorder) and other problems can help children overcome and possibly avoid struggling with learning disabilities like dyslexia and conditions like ADD.
+We recommend that all children begin vision testing at 8 months old, and each year after to be proactive in assessing for good visual health and development.
+Early diagnosis of problems like Amblyopia (Lazy Eye), Strabismus (Eye Turn), Convergence Insufficiency and other problems can help children overcome and possibly avoid struggling with learning disabilities like dyslexia and conditions like attention deficit (ADD/ADHD).

-Adults should also have annual vision testing to catch problems like hypertension, glaucoma, diabetes, cataracts early, when treatment is more effective.
+Adults should also have annual vision testing to catch problems like macular degeneration, glaucoma, diabetes, and cataracts, early, when treatment is more effective.

-Patients in which trauma have occurred, for example stroke, accidents, etc… can also benefit for assessment of reestablishing visual control after an acquired injury.
+Patients in which trauma have occurred, for example stroke, motor vehicle accidents, sports injuries, etc… can also benefit for assessment of reestablishing visual control after an acquired injury.

-We can also use these test to assess and develop treatment plans for patients with sensory integration difficulties, autism, and also patients that are non-verbal.
+We can also use these tests to assess and develop treatment plans for patients with sensory integration difficulties, autism, and also patients that are non-verbal.

-With society becoming ever so technological based and phones, computers being the normal for even the youngest of age, eye strain and myopia development is of concern.
+With society becoming ever so technologically based with phones and computers being the normal for even the youngest of age, eye strain and myopia development is of concern.
 Eye strain is on the rise and proactive understanding of what we need to do ergonomically at school and home and at work can also be assessed to ensure visual performance to be at its optimal.

 Call 479-478-8860 to schedule an appointment for your vision exam today!